-You end up doing things you find easier.
+- You end up doing things you find easier.

-Lack of self-belief as you don’t feel you can do the harder things.
+- Lack of self-belief as you don’t feel you can do the harder things.

 When you’re used to just doing what you find easy, that’s a quick way to convince yourself that your capabilities don’t go any further than that.
-This is where self-belief needs to be nourished by testing your own limits and pushing yourself to do those slightly harder tasks.
+This is why self-belief needs to be nourished by testing your own limits and pushing yourself to do those slightly harder tasks.

 Being comfortable feels great, but when you lack the urge to challenge yourself, motivation can be hard to come by.

 This is what short-term gain offers; a feeling of comfort and security.
 When life becomes safe, then personal development and growth can come to a halt.